European-Unified-ID/EUID-docs/docs/getting-started/gs-sharing.md

    - Upon completion of the authorization process, the recipient receives a notification about their access status.
 If access is granted, they are notified and can proceed.
 If access is denied, they receive an explanation or steps for further action.
 For example, the sharing receiver might get an email notification that the download is ready.

    - The verifier might also receive a notification confirming that their intervention has been successfully recorded and acted upon.

-## Exceptions

-The following specific types of EUID participants who have an effective EUID agreement in place may until further notice continue with the following activities:

-- Publishers: Share EUID tokens in the <Link href="../ref-info/glossary-uid#gl-bidstream">bidstream</Link>.

-- Advertisers and data providers: Share raw EUIDs (outside of pixels) with authorized DSPs.